What Is Amazon IP Complaint?

 - Copyrights: it is the legal protection of authorship

-- Patents: it is used to protects inventions.
+- Patents: it is used to protect inventions.

-It is more likely you have violated the first two rights if you received an Amazon intellectual property complaint as an arbitrager.
+It is more likely you have violated the first two rights if you received an Amazon FBA Business intellectual property complaint as an arbitrager.

 Regardless of the problems of the system, we have to handle this issue and protect our business against such claims.